ArshSekhon/rush/Readme.md

 - User friendly user interfaces
 - Game supports 3 different resolutions, full screen and windowed mode

-*Note: Some graphics settings like high resolution or full screen mode may misbehave on newer version of windows due to compatibility issue as Allegro 4.4.2 came out in early 2000s*
+*Note: Some graphics settings like high resolution or full screen mode may misbehave on newer version of windows due to compatibility issue as Allegro 4.4.2 came out a long time ago*

 ## Install Instructions